omomo-finance/omomo-protocol/product/supply_withdraw.md

 You can withdraw deposited funds anytime.

-1. Open the main page of the application.&#x20;
+1. Open the main page of the application.
-2. Select the asset you would like to withdraw and click the Supply button.&#x20;
+2. Select the asset you would like to withdraw and click the Supply button.
-3. In the pop-up window, go to the Withdraw tab and select the amount of dTokens you wish to withdraw.&#x20;
+3. In the pop-up window, go to the Withdraw tab and select the amount of dTokens you wish to withdraw.
 4. Submit the transaction and wait a few minutes for confirmation.
-Check your wallet as you receive the confirmation and find your assets.&#x20;
+Check your wallet as you receive the confirmation and find your assets.
 5. In case the transaction fails, try again or contact our team.

 ## How does withdrawal work?